3D Brick Breaker Revolution

 3D Brick Breaker Revolution is a 2009 video game developed and published by Digital Chocolate.
+Upon release, the game received mixed reviews.

 Gameplay

 A boss battle in revolution mode.

 Brick Breaker Revolution 3D is an Arkanoid style game where players destroy bricks and boss battles using weapons and a ball.
 There are three game modes: classic mode, revolution mode, and time attack.
 The game features power-ups that are collected as they drop down the screen during levels.
 The game features a difficulty level, this level increases after every boss battle depending on the player's skill.

 Release

 The game was released on March 16, 2009.

+Reception

+3D Brick Breaker Revolution received mixed reviews.
+Praising the game as, IGN found its visual design stylish and its Revolution mode added a "new angle" to gameplay, but felt that tilt controls could have made the game's controls and use of power-ups simpler.
+Windows Central wrote that the game was fun, but better titles in the genre existed and the gameplay and visual additions were awkwardly implemented.
+Pocket Gamer critiqued the game's attempt to innnovate on the Breakout formula as "needless and distracting", considering its 3D perspective impaired the player's view of the ball.